vguada/FindBounce/CONTRIBUTING.md

 ## How to build the package

-Open terminal window (command line) in FindBounce root directory and run file `Build.wls`.
+Open terminal window (command line) in _FindBounce_ root directory and run file `wolfram -script Build.wls`.
-This will leave you with a FindBounce-X.Y.Z.paclet file in the _build_ folder.
+This will automatically create a `FindBounce-X.Y.Z.paclet` file in the "build" folder and also install it to `$UserBasePacletsDirectory`.
+Command line option `--docs` also processes documentation notebooks and should be used for proper releases.